Aratere: Retirement

 On 30 April 2025, KiwiRail chief executive Peter Reidy confirmed that the Aratere would be retired by the end of 2025 to facilitate work to demolish Picton's wharf infrastructure in anticipation of the two new Cook Strait ferries expected to be delivered in 2029.
 The wharf infrastructure would be replaced by new specific loading and unloading infrastructure that could not be used on the Aratere.
-Since the Aratere was the only rail-enabled ferry in KiwiRail's fleet, the company is using road-bridging on the Kaitaki and Kaiarahi until the new ferries arrive.
+Since the Aratere was the only rail-enabled ferry in KiwiRail's fleet, the company is using road-bridging on the Kaitaki and Kaiārahi until the new ferries arrive.

 In response to the planned decommissioning of the Aratere, KiwiRail announced that it proposed eliminating 70 jobs from the ferry's deck and catering departments.

-On 18 August 2025 Aratere was retired after the Kaiarahi returned from drydock maintenance and began operating on a new schedule, with the Aratere's last sailing being the 11:00 am departure from Picton.
-It was sold to India for scrapping.
+On 18 August 2025 Aratere was retired after the Kaiarahi returned from drydock maintenance and began operating on a new schedule, with the Arateres last sailing being the 11:00 am departure from Picton.
+She was sold to India for recycling and will be recycled by JRD Industries at Alang.
+After sale the ferry was renamed Vega and re-registered at Basseterre, Saint Kitts and Nevis.